apache/spark/docs/sql-migration-guide-upgrade.md

   - In PySpark, when creating a `SparkSession` with `SparkSession.builder.getOrCreate()`, if there is an existing `SparkContext`, the builder was trying to update the `SparkConf` of the existing `SparkContext` with configurations specified to the builder, but the `SparkContext` is shared by all `SparkSession`s, so we should not update them.
 Since 3.0, the builder comes to not update the configurations.
 This is the same behavior as Java/Scala API in 2.3 and above.
 If you want to update them, you need to update them prior to creating a `SparkSession`.

   - In Avro data source, the function `from_avro` supports following parse modes:
     * `PERMISSIVE`: Corrupt records are processed as null result.
 To implement this, the data schema is forced to be fully nullable, which might be different from the one user provided.
-This is the default mode.
+This is the new default mode.
     * `FAILFAST`: Throws an exception on processing corrupted record.
+This was the default behavior in Spark 2.4.

   - In Spark version 2.4 and earlier, the parser of JSON data source treats empty strings as null for some data types such as `IntegerType`.
 For `FloatType` and `DoubleType`, it fails on empty strings and throws exceptions.
 Since Spark 3.0, we disallow empty strings and will throw exceptions for data types except for `StringType` and `BinaryType`.